Singida Region: Climate

 The area is a portion of Tanzania's semi-arid central region, which has an unpredictable rainfall pattern, brief rainy seasons, and a fairly severe drought once every four years.
 There are significant geographic and seasonal variations in the annual total rainfall, which ranges from 500 mm to 800 mm.
 There are two seasons: the lengthy dry season from April/May to November and the brief rainy season from December to March (or occasionally up to April).

 In the south-west of Manyoni District near Rungwa and along the escarpment at Kiomboi in Iramba District, where long-term mean annual rainfall surpasses 800 mm, respectively, are where Singida Region is wettest.
 Over a sizable portion of the Iramba and Singida districts, the mean annual rainfall falls between 600 mm and 800 mm.
 The driest section of the region, where the mean annual rainfall is less than 550 mm, is located on the eastern side of Manyoni District, close to the Bahi Swamp and the Rift Valley depression of Mgori and Shelui divisions.
 The average annual rainfall in the region is 700 mm.

 The temperatures in the region vary according to altitude but generally range from about 15 °C in July to 30 °C during the month of October.
 Moreover, temperature differences are observed between day and night and may be very high, with hot afternoons going up to 35 °C and chilly nights going down to 10 °C.

 The direction of the winds is determined by the monsoon season; they are north-easterly from November to March and south-easterly the rest of the year (dry season).

 The region is typically semi-arid from May to October because of the typically dry breezes in the area.
 The climatic influence of strong winds on moisture losses and consequent desertification is highlighted by the fact that maximal wind speeds occur with the time of greatest water scarcity.

 Geology

 The Wembere Steppe and the Bahi Swamp are frequently completely covered in alluviums, which are two main superficial geological deposits in the Singida Region.
-Alluviums are composed of sandy soil and clay.
-They can be found in drainage depressions of all sizes and along watercourses.
+Alluviums are composed of sandy soil and clay which can be found in drainage depressions of all sizes and along watercourses.
 These alluvial deposits center regions share a coating of black dirt, or "mbuga," on the surface.